 Bharatpur, located in the east of Rajasthan, is called Singhdwar in Rajasthan.
 Bharatpur was a princely state of Jat kings.
 Who was famous for his arrogance and stubbornness.

 The Lohagarh fort was built by Maharaja Suraj Mal of the Jat dynasty of Bharatpur on 19 February 1733.
 Maharaja Suraj Mal is also known as Jato Plato ie Jat of Aflatoon.

-The specialty of Loha garh fort is the thick wall of mud around the fort.
+The specialty of the Lohagarh fort is the thick wall of mud around the fort.
 At the time of construction, the first strong fortified stone high wall was built.
-In order to avoid the impact of the bullets of these walls, hundreds of feet wide mud walls were built around these walls and deep and wide moats were filled with water in them.
+In order to avoid the impact of the bullets of these walls, hundreds of feet wide mud walls were built around these walls, and deep and wide moats were filled with water in them.

 In such a situation, it was difficult to cross the water and climb on the flat wall.
 This is the reason why it was difficult to attack this fort.